- Education and Science»

-From the youngest age the majority of young male's pretend to be either Pirates, Knights, Gladiators, Vikings or anything else with a hint of violence.
-Maybe the male of the species is pre-determined to make War or maybe the society we live in programs us from a very young age to do this.
-Every culture has a variation on the Sword design, the swords we see used today are now mainly ceremonial and were influenced by sucessive innovations and cultural need.
-The Christian nations of the world from the Norman period onward's incorporated the sign of the Holy Cross into its design and this was mirrored by the Muslim/Saracen crescent shaped Scimitar.
-After the Crusades and the age of Knights ended the Sword in Europe became more of a Sabre style weapon, this was due to the advancement of Musket firearms and the use of Horse Cavalry.
+From the youngest age, the majority of young males pretend to be either Pirates, Knights, Gladiators, Vikings or anything else with a hint of violence.
+Maybe the male of the species is geared to make war or perhaps the society we live in programs us from a very young age to do this.
+Every culture has a variation on the basic sword design and the cultural impact on the sword is often very pronounced.

 (1) Samurai Katana

 The culture of Japan was protected and nurtured by the Samurai, the Samurai owed their inner power and strength to their noble blade.
 The sword of the Samurai was the Katana, and the sword was graded by their cutting power.
-To make a true Samurai blade, the sword smith acted with the spiritual, physical and mental discipline of a Buddhist monk.
-The Japanese sword smith would pray to Buddha to make a perfect sword and would abstain from sex, to make the sword as pure in spirit as they were themselves.
+To make a true Samurai blade, the swordsmith acted with the spiritual, physical and mental discipline of a Buddhist monk.
+The Japanese swordsmith would pray to Buddha to make a perfect sword and would abstain from sex, to make the sword as pure in spirit as they were themselves.

-The Falcata was used by the Celtic tribes people of Modern Day Spain, in their battles with the invading Roman soldiers.
-The Blade's design harks back to the historic Iron Age knives that appeared around 1000BC, the weapon was used initially for ceremonial work rather than open warfare.
-The Falcata was not a common blade as the Sword is made from Iron, in a time when Iron was a scarce material.
-The blade was often heavily decorated and buried with leaders who deserved such status and honour.
+The Falcata was used by the Celtic tribespeople of the Iberian peninsula, in their battles with the invading Roman Legions.
+The blades design harks back to the historic Iron Age knives that appeared around 1000 B.C, the weapon was used initially for ceremonial work rather than open warfare.
+The Falcata was not a common blade as the sword is made from iron, in a time when iron was a scarce material.
+The blade was often heavily decorated and was often buried with leaders who deserved such status and honour.

 The Falcata was used by Iberian mercenaries and had the power and quickness to defeat opponents.
-The single edge blade meant that the Celts using the blade against a Roman formation had to open themselves up to slash down and across the Legionnaire.
+The single edge blade meant that those using the blade against a Roman formation had to open themselves up to slash down and across the Legionnaire.
 This left the user open to a quick thrust into the gut by the smaller and quicker Roman blade.

 (3) Cavalry Sabre

-The Cavalry Sabre was used extensively by Officers and other Elite mounted troops in the battle against enemy infantry, Scout units or Partizan forces.
-The sword was a great psychological weapon to use when on Horseback, attacking ill trained and scared soldiers within an open space.
-The forerunner of the Sabre's used by the Imperial powers from 1600 onward's has it's origins in the Mongol Warriors and their ancestors.
-The Sword is designed to slash down upon an opponent and is a single edged weapon that carves up enemies at speed.
+The Cavalry Sabre was used extensively by Officers and other elite mounted troops in the battle against enemy infantry, scout units or partisan forces.
+The sword was a great psychological weapon to use when on horseback.
+It came into its own when attacking ill-trained and scared soldiers within an open space.
+The forerunner of the Sabres used by the Imperial powers from 1600 on-wards and it has its origins in the weapons used by the Mongol Warriors of the ancient world.
+The sword is designed to slash down upon an opponent and is a single edged weapon that carves up enemies at speed.

-(4) Viking Broadsword
+(4) The Viking Broadsword

-The Viking Broadsword was a weapon designed to Hack and Slash in a single arm, while the weaker hand was used to hold a defensive shield or weapon.
-The Steel Blades were lethal and expensive and cost a fortune by today's standards.
-Before the Viking's adopted the twin edged Broadsword from the Germanic peoples to their South, the Viking's used single edged weapons which were originally used in agricultural work.
+The Viking Broadsword was a weapon designed to hack and slash in a single-arm, while the weaker hand was used to hold a defensive shield or another offensive weapon.
+The steel blades were lethal and expensive, they cost a small fortune by modern-day standards.
+Before the Vikings adopted the twin edged Broadsword from the Germanic peoples below their southern borders.
+The Vikings used single-edged weapons which were originally used in agricultural work.